omgmog/talk-cardboctober/talk.md

 ### Week 2
 ## HTML5 Web APIs

 ^ For week 2 I decided to look at using Web APIs.
-Web browsers can do lots of cool stuff these days, such as speech recognition or playing video/audio without plugins

 ---
 >Video